LeonMenzies/SWEN_Assignment_2/README.md

-# SWEN_Assignment_1
+# SWEN_Assignment_2
-First assignment Harry, Terry and Leon
+Second assignment Harry, Terry and Leon.
+Carry on from first assigment but adding gui.